 5 BD/3 BA single-family home

 Agent: Keller Williams Realty

 Open: Saturday and Sunday, 2-4 p.m.

 2 BD/2 BA townhome

 Just Listed highlights Arlington properties that just came on the market within the past week.
 This feature is written and sponsored by Andors Real Estate Group.

-Sellers listed 136 homes for sale this past week, up 40 from the week before!
-Buyers came out in force this week and ratified 88 contracts in the same timeframe — 29 more than the week prior.
-50 of the homes that went under contract were on the market for seven days or less.
+Sellers listed 99 homes for sale this past week, seven fewer than the week before!
+Purchasers did their best to keep up with the sellers and ratified 82 contracts; 36 of the homes that went under contract were on the market for seven days or less.

-This week, there are 458 available properties for sale throughout all of Arlington and across all property types; 117 are detached homes, a whopping 25 more than last week.
-This is great news for the buyers out there who have been feeling like they can’t get into a detached home.
+This week, there are 452 available properties for sale throughout all of Arlington and across all property types.
+117 are detached homes.

-There are 42 townhome/semi-detached homes currently for sale, and condominiums make up 299 of the available units in Arlington.
+There are 51 townhomes/semi-detached homes currently for sale, and condominiums make up 284 of the available units in Arlington.